Wales Landlord Guidance

 Once the tenancy has started, the letting agent’s job is done and the landlord then undertakes the ongoing management of the property.

-An agent carrying out letting work must have a licence and it is an offence for a landlord to appoint an unlicensed agent.
+An agent carrying out letting work must have a licence with Rent Smart Wales and it is an offence for a landlord to appoint an unlicensed agent.

 b) Letting and Rent Collection